-- A room without a fan or open window: The fill material in beanbag chairs is lightweight and can easily be blown around by a fan or even the gentle breeze of an open window, so close the windows and turn off any fans you may have running to minimize this annoyance.
+- A room without a fan or open window: The fill material in beanbag chairs is lightweight and can easily be blown around by a fan or even the gentle breeze of an open window.
+So close the windows and turn off any fans you may have running to minimize this annoyance.

-- Refill Beanbag chair on a clean floor and have a vacuum on hand: Again, the job can be messy if any mishaps occur, so refill your beanbag chair on an already clean floor and have a vacuum ready in case of spills.
+- Refill Beanbag chair on a clean floor and have a vacuum on hand: Again, the job can be messy if any mishaps occur, so refill your beanbag chair on an already clean floor and have a vacuum cleaner ready in case of spills.

 - A funnel: You can purchase or make one; this tool reduces spill potential.